 How do I make an FOI or EIR request?

 If there is something you would like to know about the Council’s activities, take the following steps:

-- Search the disclosure log to see to the answers to previous requests for information – what you’re looking for might be here.
+- Search the disclosure log to see to the answers to previous requests for information – you may find what you are looking for.

-- If you can’t find the information you are seeking on the log, then you can submit your request via our online FOI request form or in writing at:
+- If you can’t find the information you are seeking on the log, then you can submit your request via our online FOI request form, by emailing email@example.com or in writing at:

 Complaints and Information team

 5 Clove Crescent